sarthakjain27/ClothingFitnessPrediction/README.md

 - Imputing missing values for each feature
 - Visualizing relationship of each feature with dependent variable *"fit"* for each item category in dataset

-The already executed file showing cell outputs can be accessed from [here](https://drive.google.com/file/d/1K7DS7rU7QyezsJMwdvL5NTXWAxMjAcPY/view?usp=sharing).
+The already executed file showing cell outputs can be accessed from [here](https://colab.research.google.com/drive/1qTAZunAH1KW8c4uFiYxDE-ePBYX3Dr0D?usp=sharing).
+The above file opens directly on Google colab and thus the file with outputs can be directly seen.

 ## **MLPipeline.ipynb**
 This file contains pipeline code for following things: